jatofg/nawa/README.md

 This project includes the following libraries (in the libs directory) with different (less strict) licenses:
-- base64: see `libs/base64/LICENSE` for details
+* base64: see `libs/base64/LICENSE` for details
-- inih: New BSD License, see `libs/inih/LICENSE.txt` for details
+* inih: New BSD License, see `libs/inih/LICENSE.txt` for details
-- libbcrypt: CC0, see `libs/libbcrypt/COPYING` for details
+* libbcrypt: CC0, see `libs/libbcrypt/COPYING` for details

+It automatically downloads the following libraries during build configuration:
+* fastcgilite (also LGPL-licensed)
+* cpp-netlib (Boost Software License)